-- 2.1 The School has appointed a member of the School's senior leadership team to be the DSL responsible for matters relating to child protection and welfare. - 2.2 Anyone who has concerns about the welfare of any child in the School may approach the DSL.
-If preferred, parents may discuss concerns in private with the child's form teacher, Head of Year, Head of Section, the Senior Deputy Head (Pastoral) or the Head Mistress who will notify the DSL in accordance with these procedures.
+2.1 The School has appointed a member of the School's senior leadership team to be the DSL responsible for matters relating to child protection and welfare, including online safety.

-- 2.3 The name and contact details of the DSL are set out on page 3 of this policy and the main responsibilities of the DSL are as set out in Annex B to Keeping Children Safe in Education (2016) and in Appendix 1. - 2.4 If the DSL is unavailable his / her duties will be carried out by the Deputy DSL (see page 3 for contact details).
-In this policy, reference to the DSL includes the Deputy DSL where the DSL is unavailable. - 2.5 The DSL and the Deputy DSL have undertaken appropriate child protection training and training in inter-agency working, and will attend refresher training at two-yearly intervals in line with advice from the Tri-borough LSCB.
+- 2.2 Anyone who has concerns about the welfare of any child in the School may approach the DSL.
+If preferred, parents may discuss concerns in private with the child's form teacher, Head of Year, Head of Section, the Senior Deputy Head (Pastoral) or the Head Mistress who will notify the DSL in accordance with these procedures. - 2.3 The name and contact details of the DSL are set out on page 3 of this policy and the main responsibilities of the DSL are as set out in Annex B to Keeping Children Safe in Education (2018) and in Appendix 1. - 2.4 If the DSL is unavailable his / her duties will be carried out by one of the Deputy DSLs (see page 3 for contact details).
+In this policy, reference to the DSL includes either Deputy DSL where the DSL is unavailable.
+Other than in the most exceptional circumstances, the DSL or one of the Deputy DSLs will be available during school hours to discuss concerns. - 2.5 The DSL and the Deputy DSL have undertaken appropriate child protection training and training in inter-agency working, and will attend refresher training at two-yearly intervals in line with advice from the Tri-borough LSCB.